postmanlabs/labs-docs/src/pages/docs/sending-requests/authorization.md

 #### Advanced Options tab

 * __Resource:__ A URI that indicates the resource or target service where the token is intended to be used.
-* __Audience:__ A URI that target audience or service where the token is intended to be used.
+* __Audience:__ A URI that indicates the target audience or service where the token is intended to be used.

 When your config is complete, click __Get New Access Token__.